rejexx/Parkingspot_Vacancy/README.md

 Here's some highlights:

 * Use Mask R-CNN to detect cars occupying spots
-* Deploy the app to streamlit
+* Deployed the app to public streamlit sharing
-* Pull a clip from a youtube live stream to check for spots, any time, unique data
+* Pull a clip from a youtube live stream to check for spots, any time, always unique data
 * Can be easily generalized to another parking lot camera given:
     * picture/video of parking lot when it's 100% full (to identify spots)
     * Youtube URL to get a new clip from